 - Hot glue gun

-Build You Toy Car Marker Bot
+Build Your Toy Car Marker Bot

 Let’s get building!
 The build portion is great for somewhat older kids because it’s a little challenging and uses a hot glue gun.
 For younger kids, I recommend making the car together and then having them do the art portion on their own.

 - Attach a positive and negative wire to your hobby motor by feeding through the contact holes and taping with electrical tape.
-If your motor doesn’t have a counterweight, hot glue a dime to the rotor at about half way between the center and the edge.
-You want it to be off balance.
+If your motor doesn’t have a counterweight, hot glue a dime to the rotor at about halfway between the center and the edge.
+You want it to be off-balance.

 - Glue your motor to the top of your car.
 You can play around with the motor placement as the alignment controls the movement of the car.
 Then glue your marker to the car with the hot glue gun.